 In your own application, you need to create a Video model.
-This model has to inherit from filer.models.filemodels.File.
+This model has to inherit from filer.models.file.

 '''

 import the File class to inherit from

 from filer.models.filemodels import File

-we'll need to refer to filer settings from filer import settings as filer_settings
+we'll need to refer to filer settings

+from filer import settings as filer_settings

 class Video(File):

 pass # for now...

 '''

-When a file is uploaded, filer.admin.clipboardadmin.ClipboardAdmin.ajax\upload() loops over the different classes in filer.settings.FILER\FILE\MODELS and calls its matches\file\type() to see if the file matches a known filename extension.
+When a file is uploaded, filer.admin.clipboardadmin.ClipboardAdmin.ajax_upload() loops over the different models in filer.settings.FILER_FILE_MODELS and calls its matches_file_type() to see if the file matches a known filename extension.